Interview with Legendary Designer Joseph Abboud

 J: Well I have a few.
 One of my most favorite designers of all time is Norma Kamali.
 Norma Kamali is probably not one of the names that you would immediately recognize.
-I always loved her because she had this organic approach to style and as a personality I love Norma as she is, she’s a charming, beautiful, dynamic designer who doesn’t look for the spotlight and she’s an amazing talent.
+I always loved her because she had this organic approach to style.
+As a personality I love Norma as she is; she’s a charming, beautiful, dynamic designer who doesn’t look for the spotlight and she’s an amazing talent.

 M: What is your favorite book?

-J: My favorite book is from Ernest Hemingway A Moveable Feast.
-Because I lived in Paris when I was at the Sorbonne and I felt a little bit like Ernest Hemingway then.
-There’s a wonderful quote- “If you are lucky enough to live in Paris as a young man, it stays with you for the rest of your life, like a movable feast.”
-And so that was a very important part in my life and in my development when I was kind of learning about style and you know for a kid from Boston end up living in Paris was quite a thing then.
+J: My favorite book is from Ernest Hemingway A Moveable Feast, because I lived in Paris when I was at the Sorbonne and I felt a little bit like Ernest Hemingway then.
+There’s a wonderful quote-- “If you are lucky enough to live in Paris as a young man, it stays with you for the rest of your life, like a movable feast.”
+And so that was a very important part in my life and in my development when I was kind of learning about style and you know for a kid from Boston to end up living in Paris was quite a thing then.

 M That will actually lead me into my next question which is what was the biggest take away or the most important thing you learned at the Sorbonne in Paris and how would you say it has influenced your work?

 J: I grew up in a working class neighborhood in Boston, and Paris opened my eyes to cultural beauty, architecture, style and fashion.
-You have to you have to remember back at that time we didn’t have the internet or instant gratification.
-The worlds were very different.
-I just saw a whole world of beauty and style that I really fell in love.
+You have to remember back at that time we didn’t have the internet or instant gratification.
+The world was very different.
+[In Paris] I just saw a whole world of beauty and style that I really fell in love with.
 When I came back I began my career understanding that I wanted to be exposed to that kind of world.